Karthick47v2/quizzzy/README.md

  </a>
 </p>

-Quizzzy, an AI assisted educational mobile application is project for high school students and officials to automatically generate MCQ questions from existing textbooks with the help of AI.
+Quizzzy, an AI assisted educational mobile application developed for high school students and officials to automatically generate MCQ questions from existing textbooks with the help of AI.
 System takes all the tedious work and makes the manual work quick and effective.
 The application is very useful for high schoolers to self- evaluate and high school officials to be used as assessment tool.
 This application will use the PDF version of